-Performance Highlights:
+Performance Highlights

-The Company continued to deliver on its objectives to provide strong earnings per share and dividend growth in 2015, while maintaining a strong balance sheet, employee engagement, and improving customer service.
-Some highlights of the Company's 2015 performance include:
+The Company continued to deliver on its objectives to provide strong earnings per share and dividend growth in 2016, while maintaining a strong balance sheet, employee engagement, and improving customer service.
+Some highlights of the Company's 2016 performance include:

-- Achieved 6.5% compound operating earnings per share growth from 2011-2015. - Increased our dividend payment to an annualized rate of \$2.92 per share in 2015, representing a 5.8% increase over the annualized dividend rate in 2014. - Provided our shareholders with a total shareholder return of 215% (indexed with 2010 as the base year = 100%). - Delivered Cash From Operations of \$1.9 billion in 2015. - Achieved outstanding safety results including finishing in the top decile of companies completing the National Safety Council barometer survey and earning the lowest OSHA injury recordable rate in Company history. - Exceeded our customer satisfaction index targets for 2015 and won major recognitions in gas company customer satisfaction in customer surveys conducted by independent third parties. - Maintained strong employee engagement as the Company ranked in the top 15% of companies in the Gallup employee engagement survey for 2015.
+- Achieved 7.6% compound operating earnings per share growth from 2012-2016 (see discussion of operating earnings on page 44). - Increased our dividend payment to an annualized rate of \$3.08 per share in 2016, representing a 5.5% increase over the annualized dividend rate in 2015. - Provided our shareholders with a total shareholder return of 217% (indexed with 2011 as the base year = 100%). - Delivered Cash From Operations of \$2.1 billion in 2016. - Achieved outstanding safety results including finishing in the top decile of companies completing the National Safety Council barometer survey and earning the lowest OSHA injury recordable rate in Company history for the second straight year. - · Achieved top quartile customer satisfaction for both electric and gas residential customers in latest J.D.
+Power studies. - Received Gallup Great Workplace Award for the fourth consecutive year. - Completed \$1.3 billion acquisition for Gas Storage & Pipelines business.

-Executive Compensation Highlights:
+Executive Compensation Highlights

-Our executive compensation programs are designed to be competitive with our peers, have a meaningful performance component linked to the achievement of short- and long-term goals that align with our shareholders' long-term interests and encourage executives to have an ownership interest in the Company.

-Our Chairman and Chief Executive Officer's ("CEO") total compensation shows strong pay-for-performance alignment with growth in long-term shareholder value creation.
-Our CEO's compensation growth trend is consistent with the growth in value of a \$100 investment in DTE Energy Company stock made at the beginning of 2010.
+Our executive compensation programs are designed to be competitive with our peers, have a meaningful performance component linked to the achievement of short-term and long-term goals that align with our shareholders' long-term interests and encourage executives to have an ownership interest in the Company.
+Our Chairman and CEO's total compensation shows strong pay-for-performance alignment with growth in long-term shareholder value creation.
+Our CEO's compensation growth trend is consistent with the growth in value of a \$100 investment in DTE Energy Company stock made at the beginning of 2011.

 The Company's compensation programs are also designed to clearly align performance objectives for our named executive officers with the interests of shareholders and with management's system of priorities.
 Our performance measures are designed to help move our Company towards achieving these priorities.
-For more details, see our priorities alignment chart in the Compensation Discussion and Analysis Summary on page 42.
+For more details, see our priorities alignment chart in the Compensation Discussion and Analysis Summary on page 35.